jesse-kaufman/jellyfin-refinned/README.md

 # Jellyfin Refinned

-## Refined version of the default Jellyfin skin
+*Refined version of the default Jellyfin skin.*

 Some modifications to the default Jellyfin theme to make it feel more refined and emphasize the purple color over the blue (my personal preference).